SaiDhinakar/Machine-Learning/Classification/SVM/README.md

 The kernel function transforms the data without explicitly mapping it to higher dimensions, which saves computational resources.

-*This shows how the decision boundary bends to better classify non-linearly separable data using an RBF kernel.*

 ---

 ## Visual Representation
 ![SVM](https://miro.medium.com/v2/resize:fit:1400/1*m225ZOYS-VX14yo5LPE4wg.png)
+*The solid line represents the hyperplane, while the dashed lines show the margin.
+Support vectors are the points closest to the hyperplane.The decision boundary bends to better classify non-linearly separable data using an RBF kernel.*

 --